Prabin1523/vending_requirements/Vending.md

 # Vending machine
 ## Security
+### Counterfeit
+#### Coins
+- VSCC1 - Upon insertion of a coin (ref.
+TODO) the system shall determine whether it is legitimate US currency.
+- VSCC2 - Upon insertion of a counterfeit coin (ref.
+VSCC1) the system shall return the coin to the customer.

+#### Bills
+- VSCB1 - Upon insertion of a bill (ref.
+TODO) the system shall determine whether it is legitimate US currency.
+- VSCB2 - Upon insertion of a counterfeit bill (ref.
+VSCB1) the system shall return the bill to the customer.

+### Other

 - VS1 - The system shall identify whether or not money is American and valid, or counterfeit(ref.
 TODO).
 - VS2 - The system shall be accessible only by the owner, through a key, otherwise the internal inventory remains secured and inaccessible to others.
 - VS3 - The system shall determine whether or not credit/debit cards have sufficient funds to cover the transaction(ref.
 TODO).

 ## Maintenance
 - VMA1.
 The system shall provide a refrigerant system that maintains a consistant temperature of drinks in inventory (Ref.
 TODO) at a temperature range between 38 and 45 degrees fahrenheiht.